-NVT Basic Movement Description Diagrams Major Desired Actions 1.
-These movements start in a 1.
-See BP 16a Surface Split Split Position unless otherwise Position. specified in the figure description.
-The hips remain stationary as one leg is lifted in an arc over the surface of the water to meet the opposite leg. b) Walkout Back 3.1 Hip height remains 3.
-The back leg is lifted in a 180° arc over the surface of the water constant and at the surface to meet the opposite leg in a of the water.
-19.0 Front Pike Position and with 3.2 Arcing leg moves continuous movement the body continuously with uniform straightens to a Front Layout motion.
-Position.
+Basic Movement Description NVT Diagrams Major Desired Actions 1.
+These movements start in a Split Position unless otherwise specified in the figure description.
+The hips remain stationary as one leg is lifted in an arc over the surface of the water to meet the opposite leg.
+1. See BP 16a Surface Split Position. b) Walkout Back Л 3.
+The back leg is lifted in a 180° arc over the surface of the water to meet the opposite leg in a Front Pike Position and with continuous movement the body straightens to a Front Layout Position.
+19.0 3.1 Hip height remains constant and at the surface of the water.
+3.2 Arcing leg moves continuously with uniform motion.
 3.3 Both legs maintain full extension.
 3.4 The trunk remains stationary until the feet join.
 3.5 An accurate BP 10 Front Pike Position should be evident before the body begins to straighten and rise.
 See BP 10 Front Pike and BP 2 Front Layout Position.
-4. The body straightens, 4.
-The head surfaces at the
+4. The head surfaces at the position occupied by the hips at the beginning of this action.
+6.0 4.
+The body straightens, rises, and moves along the surface simultaneously with a stationary BP 2 Front Layout Position achieved as the head surfaces.